Traffic Initiatives of the Venue

 Emergency services are prepared and skilled at getting where they need to be even in heavy traffic.
 All emergency response departments across the County have our concert schedule, are on high alert on a show day, and have plans to get to neighbors in the event of an emergency.
 Additionally, the venue has a direct radio connection with County 911 dispatch service and is notified ahead of time if emergency services are headed in the direction of the venue where police traffic directors can be on high alert in expectation of emergency vehicles.

 Emergencies at the venue

-The venue has Vanderbilt LifeFlight, medics and an ambulance on site.
+The venue partners with Vanderbilt LifeFlight, medics, and an ambulance on site.
 Fire and police departments are on site, on area roads, and are intimately involved in every event that happens at the venue.
 The venue also has a direct radio connection with County 911 dispatch service so that all emergency services are in direct contact for the entire event.